AlaskaAirlines/auro/src/CONTRIBUTING.md

-# Orion Design Tokens Contributing Guidelines
+# Orion Design System Contributing Guidelines

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.